-Attacking an observational platform however was a high-risk mission behind enemy lines as they were protected by aircraft and could also be drawn back into the range of the ground antiaircraft guns by mechanical winch.
+Attacking an observational platform, however, was a high-risk mission behind enemy lines as they were protected by aircraft and could also be drawn back into the range of the ground antiaircraft guns by the mechanical winch.
 Even though pilots could be ordered to attack strategic balloons, these missions were largely voluntary.

 The Busters specialised in attacking, developing specialised tactics, in addition to flying in regular combat missions.
 What is often forgotten is that many WWI and WWII top-scoring ace pilots refused to attack them as it was extremely dangerous or that many young ambitious pilots lost their lives trying to burst a balloon.

 Today, 99 years after WW1 ended and 72 years since WW2 came to a long-awaited end, we want to remember and celebrate those that gave and risked their lives in the two World Wars and all those who have died in combat since.